Wednesday, August 29, 2012

 The first tale incorporates the classic motif that writer Gardner Fox got his ideas by his dreams tapping into the Earth-1 universe.
 Along with Schwartz and what I assume is pitcher Whitey Ford, the Atom must find a way to go back to Earth-1 after some criminals strand him in the “real world.”

 The second tale isn’t quite as charming.
 Atom still must take a ride on a grenade, but that tale doesn’t hold a candle to the first tale.
-It does feature 60s super-criminal Chronos, whose using ideas from an imaginative writer, a thinly veiled Schwartz, to stage a series of super crimes.
+It does feature 60s super-criminal Chronos, which uses ideas from an imaginative writer, a thinly veiled Schwartz, to stage a series of super crimes.

 Worth Consuming.